AlbinoDrought/party-reader/PROJECT.md

 d.
 Some form of computation and displaying the results

-- Traversing recursive comment tree to show children, including comment depth
+- Traversing recursive comment tree to show children

+- Calculation of comment indentation based on depth

 e.
 3 Activities (or more)